Nick Maton Player Props: Tigers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is 11th in the league with a collective 8.9 strikeouts per nine innings.

-- The Mariners' 3.76 team ERA ranks fifth among all league pitching staffs.
+- The Mariners' 3.79 team ERA ranks fifth among all MLB pitching staffs.

-- The Mariners surrender the second-fewest home runs in baseball (92 total, one per game).
+- The Mariners give up the second-fewest home runs in baseball (94 total, one per game).

+- Miller makes the start for the Mariners, his 12th of the season.
+He is 5-3 with a 3.97 ERA and 55 strikeouts in 59 2/3 innings pitched.

+- His last time out came on Saturday, July 1 against the Tampa Bay Rays, when the righty threw 3 1/3 innings, surrendering two earned runs while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.